-When the sun starts setting at 4:00 PM and the temperature hits a nosedive, even the most disciplined students feel the slump.
-The "new semester" smell has worn off, replaced by heavy coats and even heavier workloads.
-If you’re finding it harder to get out of bed for that 8:00 AM lecture, you aren't lazy—you're human.
+When the sun sets at 4:00 PM and temperatures drop, even the most disciplined students feel the slump.
+The "new semester" feeling has worn off, replaced by heavy coats and heavier workloads.
+If you find it harder to get out of bed for an 8:00 AM lecture, you aren't lazy; you're human.

 Navigating the winter term isn't about white-knuckling your way through or simply "trying harder."
 It’s about building academic resilience.

-In this post, we’re going to look at how to develop the mental toughness you need to stay on track when the weather—and the coursework—gets bleak.
+Learn how to develop the mental toughness you need to stay on track when the weather and coursework get bleak.

 What is Academic Resilience, Anyway?